 4. Impacts of grazing and browsing by livestock, deer etc. on the diversity of forest plants and invertebrates.

-We will now continue with full systematic review of subtopics 2, 3 and 4 (see links below).
+We have since continued with full systematic review of subtopics 2, 3 and 4 (see links below).

 Bengt Gunnar (Bege) Jonsson (Chair), Dept. of Natural Sciences, Mid-Sweden University, Sundsvall, Sweden

 Kaisa Junninen, Natural Heritage Services, Metsähallitus, Joensuu, Finland